 Is Your Dog Ready For a Housemate?

 Does your dog have health problems?
-If so, are they well-managed?
+If so, are they under control?
 Adding a second dog to your home may cause stress that can exacerbate a medical condition.
 Talk with your vet and make sure your dog's health condition is as well-managed as possible.
 Be prepared for a possible relapse or change in the health condition after the new dog is introduced.

 Are You Ready to Take On Another Dog?